 Which port is most convenient to you all depends on the place of your accommodation of course.
 But if you haven’t booked any yet or just don’t know yet, Toyapakeh will be your safest bet.

-Ferry from Bali to Nusa Penida including free pick-up
+Fast boat from Bali to Nusa Penida including free pick-up (pre-pandemic)

-There are many ferry companies you can choose from, but we would strongly recommend booking a ferry with free pick-up if you are not staying close to one of the ports.
+There are many fast boat companies you can choose from, but we recommend booking a fast boat with free pick-up if you are not staying close to one of the ports.

-The taxi rides from west Bali to the harbour are often already more expensive than the ferry tickets that include free pick-up.
+The taxi rides from west Bali to the harbour are often already more expensive than the fast boat tickets that include free pick-up.

-See here the 3 ferry operators that offer free hotel pick-up in the most popular tourist destination in Bali (including Canggu, Seminyak and Ubud).
+See here the 3 fast boat operators that offer free hotel pick-up in the most popular tourist destination in Bali (including Canggu, Seminyak and Ubud).

 Ferries from Bali to Nusa Penida including pick-up